 Sun’s out fun’s out.
 Summer is in full swing and Houston is buzzing.
-From enchanting candlelight concerts, to expansive patio bars and beer gardens, to a whirlwind of museum exhibits, bars, restaurants, and things to do, here’s a comprehensive list of 60 phenomenal things to do in Houston this July!
-[Featured image: @wicklowheights]
+From enchanting candlelight concerts, to expansive patio bars and beer gardens, to a whirlwind of museum exhibits, bars, restaurants, and things to do, here’s a comprehensive list of 100 phenomenal things to do in Houston this July!

-Experience a magical spring here in Houston thanks to the amazing indoor and outdoor venues the city has to offer.
-Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts that include:
+Experience a magical summer here in Houston thanks to the amazing venues the city has to offer.
+Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts.
+Highlights include:

 Artwork from the iconic post-impressionist painter Vincent Van Gogh will come to life in a 360-degree digital spectacle that’ll illuminate and transform the physical space into a fully immersive exhibit.
 You’ll see Van Gogh’s work take over the walls and encompass your surroundings through the lenses of several dozen projectors, hyper-realistic VR headsets, or a mix of both.

 8. Dine in the Dark

 Ever wondered what it is like to eat in the dark?
 Eminent psychologists have been advocating dining in the dark as the ultimate taste experience for many years.
 Studies show that 80 percent of people eat with their eyes; with that sense eliminated, the theory is that the other senses—namely taste and smell—take over to elevate your meal to a whole new level.
 After donning your blindfold in the darkened, candlelit room, you’ll soon realise that focusing on taste and smell alone can be a truly enlightening experience—provided you’re not afraid of the dark!

 9-13.
 See the Places in Houston That Don’t Look Like They’re in Houston